 "Please trust me.
-I will fight for the liberation of the motherland following your ideas, General, even if my body is torn into a hundred pieces.
-Don't worry about the Homeland Party Working Committee and the Korean National Liberation Union."
+I will fight for the liberation of the fatherland following your ideas, General, even if my body is torn into a hundred pieces.
+Don't worry about the Party Working Committee in the Homeland and the Korean National Liberation Union."